riccardoperra/ngx-reactive-loading/README.md

 ```

 ### Use with components

-To use the loading service with angular angular components and dependency injection you must provide the service into the component provider with the `LoadingService.componentProvider` method.
-The loading service is subscribed to throughout the lifecycle of the component and it will manage all your loading subscriptions.
+To use the loading service with angular components and dependency injection you must provide the service into the
+component provider with the `LoadingService.componentProvider` method.
+The loading service is subscribed to throughout
+the lifecycle of the component, and it will manage all your loading subscriptions.

 ```ts
 import { LoadingService } from 'ngx-reactive-loading';